 With that said, because there’s so much hype to explore famous French destinations and attractions, it can sometimes get crowded and a bit overwhelming.

-If you are aiming to discover France sans the crowds, or you simply want to craft an itinerary that includes the highlights as well as secret spots that don’t make it to most guides, you’ve come to the right place.
+If you aim to discover France sans the crowds, or you simply want to craft an itinerary that includes the highlights and secret spots that don’t make it to most guides, you’ve come to the right place.

-France is home to a number of hidden gems that are still not on most travelers’ radars.
-These include picturesque hamlets, striking flower fields, small oceanside villages, and other natural treasures.
+France is home to many hidden gems that are still not on most travelers’ radars.
+These include picturesque villages, striking flower fields, small oceanside villages, and other natural wonders.

 You can enjoy a more laid-back vacation or take a break from the hustle and bustle of the more crowded attractions.

-If love discovering hidden gems, which includes a few UNESCO World Heritage sites, here is a list of some fantastic hidden gems in France you’ve got to include on your itinerary.
+If you love discovering these best hidden gems offer, which include a few UNESCO World Heritage sites, here is a list of some fantastic gorgeous places in France you’ve got to include on your itinerary.

 Hidden Gems in France